twenty20solutions/pcutils/README.md

 - `options` request options.
 See [`request` options documentation](https://github.com/request/request#requestoptions-callback)
 - returns a Bluebird promise with the `request` response object.

-### `postJSONObject(url, objToSend, timeout)`
+### `postJSONObject(url, objToSend, timeout)` aliased to `postJSON`, too.

 Sends a JSON object to and endpoint as an HTTP POST
 - `url` URL string of the endpoint
 - `objToSend` object to send
 - `timeout` integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
 Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout option (the default in Linux can be anywhere from 20-120 seconds).
+- `returnBody` boolean that defaults to `true`.
+Instructs the function to return body if true, or the response object response if false.
-- returns a Bluebird promise where the body is the data of the request.
+- returns a Bluebird promise where the body is the data of the response if the param returnBody evaluates to true, or the response object itself, if the returnBody parameter evaluates to false (like when not passed at all)

 ### `getJSON(url, timeout)`

 Get a JSON object from an endpoint as an HTTP GET
 - `url` URL string of the endpoint
 - `timeout` integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
 Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout option (the default in Linux can be anywhere from 20-120 seconds).
+- `returnBody` boolean that defaults to `true`.
+Instructs the function to return body if true, or the response object response if false.
-- returns a Bluebird promise where the body is the data of the request.
+- returns a Bluebird promise where the body is the data of the response if the param returnBody evaluates to true, or the response object itself, if the returnBody parameter evaluates to false (like when not passed at all)

 ## License